 Shapes let you do so much in PowerPoint.
 Once you master them, you can place circles of various sizes one on top of the other to create something that looks like a target.
-Similarly you can create seemingly complicated arrangements of shapes quite easily to create something that illustrates a concept or idea so much better than just bulleted text.
+Similarly, you can create seemingly complicated arrangements of shapes quite easily to create something that illustrates a concept or idea so much better than just bulleted text.
 To create any such graphic content, you need to start by inserting common shapes.
 PowerPoint 2011 makes it easy to do so.
-To insert a shape on your PowerPoint slide follow these steps:

-- Within PowerPoint 2011 for Mac, open the presentation (or create a new one), and select the slide where you want to insert a Shape.
-You can change the slide layout to Blank or Title only (see Figure 1).
+- Within PowerPoint, open the presentation (or create a new one), and select the slide where you want to insert a shape.
+You can change the slide layout to Blank or Title Only, as shown in Figure 1, below.

 Figure 1: Slide with Blank layout

-- Access the Home tab of the Ribbon, locate the Insert group and within this group, click the Shape button to bring up the Shape gallery, as shown in the Figure 2.
+- Access the Home tab of the Ribbon, and locate the Insert group.
+From within this group, click the Shape button to bring up the drop-down Shape gallery, as shown in Figure 2, below.

 Figure 2: Shape gallery

-- In this gallery, PowerPoint provides options to choose several sub galleries of Shape types such as Lines and connectors, Rectangles, Basic Shapes, Block Arrows, Stars and Banners, Callouts, etc. If you want to see all shapes placed within one gallery, select the Shape Browser option (the last option in the Shape gallery).
-This will open the Shapes tab of the Media Browser with all shapes together in one gallery (see Figure 3 below).
+- In this gallery, PowerPoint provides options to choose several sub-galleries of Shape types such as Lines and connectors, Rectangles, Basic Shapes, Block Arrows, Stars and Banners, Callouts, etc. If you want to see all shapes placed within one gallery, select the Shape Browser option (the last option in the Shape gallery).
+Doing so will open the Shapes tab of the Media Browser with all shapes together in one gallery, as shown in Figure 3, below.

 Figure 3: Shapes tab within Media Browser

 - Based on your requirement, choose any Shape by clicking on it.
-As you can see in Figure 4 below, we have choosen the Rectangle shape.
+As you can see in Figure 4, below, we chose the Rectangle shape.